survivejs/react-book/manuscript/14_language_features.md

 ## Destructuring

 That `...` is related to the idea of destructuring.
-For example `const {lane, ...props} = this.props;` would extract `lane` out of `this.props` while the rest of the object would go to `props`.
+For example, `const {lane, ...props} = this.props;` would extract `lane` out of `this.props` while the rest of the object would go to `props`.
 This object based syntax is still experimental.
 ES6 specifies an official way to perform the same for arrays like this:

 ```javascript
 const [lane, ...rest] = ['foo', 'bar', 'baz'];